christopherfick/yify/yify_collect_data/README.md

 ## DataBase format once extracted from yts site:

 - title: Names of movies (duplicates and errors)
-- genre: List of genre for each title
+- genre: **List** of genre for each title
 - year: Release year for movie
 - rating: Overall rating for each movie
-- href: URL to movie on yts site (duplicates)
+- href: URL to movie on yts site (duplicates with slight variations in names)

+Note:
+- Some movies contain the same title, year, and rating but share different hrefs